Penn Cambria School District: School Buildings

-Penn Cambria has five school buildings, each serves a certain number of grade levels:
+Penn Cambria has five school buildings, each serving a certain number of grade levels:

-High school students may choose to attend Admiral Peary Area Vocational Technical School for training in the construction and mechanical trades.
+High school students may choose to attend Admiral Peary Area Vocational Technical School for training in hands-on trades.
 The Appalachia Intermediate Unit IU8 provides the district with a wide variety of services like specialized education for disabled students and hearing, background checks for employees, state mandated recognizing and reporting child abuse training, speech and visual disability services and professional development for staff and faculty.